“No one is born a great writer. We all start at zero.”

-When I was in business school at Indiana University, I realized that there are a lot of really boring and unethical ways to build a career and support a family.
-I wanted a way out of the path to becoming an investment banker on Wall Street, spending 100 hours a week on work that didn’t make a difference or help other people.
+When I was in business school at Indiana University, I realized there are a lot of really boring and unethical ways to build a career and support a family.
+I wanted a way out of the path to becoming an investment banker on Wall Street, where I’d spend 100 hours a week on work that didn’t make a difference or help other people.

 After reading several personal development books, I asked myself, “What if I could earn a full-time income doing what I love?”

 Earn a full-time income as a writer?
 It sounded too good to be true!

 But I was committed to following my dreams of becoming a full-time writer and author.
 I’d rather be a broke, starving writer, doing work I love, than be a wealthy investment banker and hate myself.